-The Division of Orthodontics at the University of California, San Francisco is offering a 3 month Preceptorship program in the specialty of Orthodontics to overseas-qualified dentists.
+The Division of Orthodontics at the University of California, San Francisco offers a 3 month Preceptorship program in the specialty of Orthodontics to domestic and overseas-qualified dentists.
 The program is offered through the Continuing Education Program within the School of Dentistry at the University of California, San Francisco.

-The goal of the preceptorship is to provide educational experiences in the discipline of Orthodontics to trained professionals in the dental field.
-The program is designed to provide the visitor with an improved understanding of orthodontics and dento facial orthopedics and an opportunity to improve his/her knowledge in one or more area of clinical practice, teaching or research.
+The goal of the preceptorship is to provide educational experiences in the discipline of orthodontics to trained professionals in the dental field.
+The program is designed to provide the preceptor with an improved understanding of orthodontics and dento facial orthopedics and an opportunity to improve his/her knowledge in one or more areas of clinical practice, teaching or research.
 The UCSF Educational Support Services will complete the necessary paper work for enrollment.
-The orthodontic program will determine the optimal time for the visit and provide faculty resources and courses.
+The orthodontic director(s) will determine the optimal time for the visit and provide faculty resources and courses.

 The program offers full participation in the didactic program and clinical observation in a modern orthodontic clinic working with our highly qualified faculty.
 In addition, there will be opportunities for limited research experience.

 International preceptors who require visa sponsorship will be supported on the J-1 Student-Non Degree visa.
-For information on the J-1 Student Non-Degree visa, please visit the UCSF International Student and Scholars Office website at https://isso.ucsf.edu/node/494 or send e-mail to firstname.lastname@example.org .
+For information on the J-1 Student Non-Degree visa, please visit the UCSF International Student and Scholars Office website at https://isso.ucsf.edu/node/386 or send an e-mail to firstname.lastname@example.org .

 In order to qualify for this opportunity, the candidate must have completed dental school from an accredited University in their home country, and have at least two-years of either private practice experience or been on the faculty at a university program.